This is a guest blog post written by Rodney Nelson, Vice President of Client Operations for the Arizona Manufacturing Extension Partnership.

 - Employee signs off on new expectations

 - Supervisor audits ensure expectations are being met

 - Regular performance reviews keep the process moving forward in the future, embedding your employees' newly-learned skills into your business culture

 Click here to view a larger image of the chart

 As you can see, ‘Making It Stick’ is a multifaceted process that requires the following:

 - Relevant Job Descriptions

 - Monitored Individual Development Plans

 What critical organizational issues should you consider as you optimize the process of managing human capital?
-Download our 2020 Human Capital Checklist, which highlights the critical issues for your organization to regularly evaluate.
+Download our Human Capital Checklist, which highlights the critical issues for your organization to evaluate regularly.
 You can also schedule a complimentary assessment with a member of our team.